apache/echarts-doc/en/api/echarts-instance.md

 + `notMerge`

-    Optional; states whether not to merge with previous `option`; `false` by defualt, stating merging.
+    Optional; states whether not to merge with previous `option`; `false` by default, stating merging.

 + `lazyUpdate`

-    Optional; states whether not to update chart immediately; `false` by defualt, stating update immediately.
+    Optional; states whether not to update chart immediately; `false` by default, stating update immediately.

 + `silent`

-    Optional; states whether not to prevent triggering events when calling `setOption`; `false` by defualt, stating trigger events.
+    Optional; states whether not to prevent triggering events when calling `setOption`; `false` by default, stating trigger events.

 ## getWidth(Function)